-Normalising radical behaviour or thoughts as seen as the basis of radicalisation by P6 is also seen in street protests.
-Additionally, street protests may turn violent in an instant.
+Normalising radical behaviour or thoughts as seen as the basis of radicalization by P6, is also seen in street protests.
+Additionally, street protests may turn violent in an instant, when "when it's getting tense and nobody wants an escalation, there are people who just again make fun of each other just to calm down.
+And sometimes also, that is interesting, some make clowns out of police to allow themselves to go militant, but others make fun out of the police to lower the tension as well to...
+Those are just clowns.
+In both ways it's diminishing or making them smaller, but with a different intention."
+(P3).
 An instant, where joking about police allowed street activists to engage in more violent behaviour towards police officers.
-In doing so, policemen were made smaller as individuals, so the activists approved more of their own behaviour.
+In doing so, police men were made smaller as individuals, so the activists approved more of their own behaviour.
 The same jokes to disparage the police are also used to lower the strain.
-This use of humour to reduce tension gives the idea that humour use also has an opposite effect of preventing radicalisation.
+So humour can not only be a way of shifting boundaries of the acceptable, but can also be used to prevent precisely this form of violence and radical escalation.
+Therefore, humour can be used as a prevention tool for radicalisation.